bagisto/bagisto/README.md

 # Headless Commerce

-The power of headless commerce now comes to Bagisto enabling you to experience seamless and easily scalable storefront performance.
+The power of headless laravel commerce now comes to Bagisto enabling you to experience seamless and easily scalable storefront performance.
 Backed by some of the hottest tech stacks (Vue and React), Bagisto commerce can now be used to build powerful headless commerce solutions offering blazing-fast speed and easy customization powered by Vue Storefront and Next.js

 ## Vue Storefront